 In Microsoft Excel, the Color Scale uses a specific color for the minimum value and another for the maximum value.
 In between the minimum and maximum values, a gradient color scheme is used by mixing the colors for the minimum and maximum values.
 You can apply the color scale for every individual row using Conditional Formatting.
 In this article, I will show you 2 ways to apply the conditional formatting color scale per row in Excel.
 So without having any further discussion, let’s get started.

-2 Methods to Apply Conditional Formatting Color Scale Per Row in Excel
+How to Apply Conditional Formatting Color Scale Per Row in Excel: 2 Suitable Methods

 I will use the following Annual Profit Record for various companies to show you how to apply the conditional formatting color scale per row.
 In the Company column, there is a list of a few companies.
 The following columns have their corresponding annual profit records.